kiali/kiali/deploy/jenkins-ci/README.md

 Then, run Pipeline with the parameters as follows:

 * RELEASE_TYPE: Use `major`.
-* BACKEND_RELEASING_BRANCH: The branch of the **back-end repository** to generate the release from; e.g. `refs/heads/v1.0`.
-* UI_RELEASING_BRANCH: The branch of the **front-end repository** to generate the release from; e.g. `refs/heads/v1.0`.
-* OPERATOR_RELEASING_BRANCH: The branch of the **operator repository** to generate the release from; e.g. `refs/heads/v1.0`.
+* RELEASING_BRANCHES: The branch name of the repositories to generate the release from; e.g. `refs/heads/v1.0`.
+The build assumes that all repositories have a branch with this name.

 Note that the Helm release always builds and pushes to the "master" branch because that is the branch that GitHub Pages gets the content for the Helm Chart Repository HTTP server.

 ### Building a snapshot release